Healthy Homes Assessment Woolwich

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling could be significant for property managers and landlords.
-For professional assistance, get in touch today to book your rental property home assessment.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties